Chart Color Schemes

 Residential development activity is lower than average in Marrickville - North according to AreaSearch's national comparison of local real estate markets

-Marrickville - North averaged approximately 89 new dwelling approvals annually over the past five financial years, totalling 446 homes.
-As of FY26, 3 approvals have been recorded.
-On average, 0.7 people moved to the area per year for each dwelling built between FY21 and FY25, indicating that new supply is meeting or exceeding demand, providing ample buyer choice and capacity for population growth beyond current forecasts.
-The average construction value of new properties was $815,000, suggesting a focus on the premium segment.
+Marrickville North averaged approximately 89 dwelling approvals annually over the past five financial years, totalling 446 homes.
+As of FY26, three approvals have been recorded.
+Between FY21 and FY25, an average of 0.7 people moved to the area per dwelling built.
+This indicates that new supply is meeting or exceeding demand, providing ample buyer choice and capacity for population growth beyond current forecasts.

-In FY26, commercial approvals totalled $54.3 million, reflecting high local commercial activity.
-Compared to Greater Sydney, Marrickville - North has 86.0% more development activity per person.
-New development predominantly consists of attached dwellings (96.0%), offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers, marking a shift from the area's existing housing composition (currently 32.0% houses).
-With around 2074 people per dwelling approval, Marrickville - North exhibits a highly mature market.
-By 2041, the area is projected to grow by 1,190 residents.
-At current development rates, new housing supply should comfortably meet demand, offering good conditions for buyers and potentially supporting growth beyond current population projections.
+The average construction cost value of new properties is $815,000, suggesting a focus on the premium segment.
+In FY26, there have been $54.3 million in commercial approvals, indicating high levels of local commercial activity.
+Compared to Greater Sydney, Marrickville North records 86.0% more development activity per person.
+New development consists of 4.0% standalone homes and 96.0% attached dwellings, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.
+This represents a shift from the area's existing housing composition, which is currently 32.0% houses.
+With around 2074 people per dwelling approval, Marrickville North reflects a highly mature market.

 Frequently Asked Questions - Development